-6.1 The Adjudication Fees must be paid by the parties in advance.
-These fees will cover the Adjudicators Fees and CEDR's administration costs and are non-refundable.

-6.2 Customers are charged a nominal adjudication fee in accordance with Schedule 1 for their use of the Scheme in accordance with the Code.
-This fee will is payable at time of application to CEDR.
-The company cannot take legal action against a customer to recover fees paid to CEDR.

-6.3 The company will be charged an adjudication fee in accordance with Schedule 1 which is payable upon submission of their Defence.

-6.4 The customer and the company must pay their own costs of preparing their cases.
-By using CEDR, each party agrees not to take any legal action against the other to recover such costs.
+- 6.1 The adjudication fee must be paid by the company in advance.
+This fee will cover the adjudicator's fees and CEDR's administration costs and is non-refundable. - 6.2 The company will be charged an adjudication fee which is payable upon submission of their Defence.
+The company cannot take legal action against a customer to recover any fees paid to CEDR. - 6.3 The customer and the company must pay their own costs of preparing their cases.
+By using the Scheme, each party agrees not to take any legal action against the other to recover such costs.